Having déjà vu? I’ve updated this blog post with new hotels (and references to covid-19) to do my bit for the Irish tourism industry.

 Central location aside, Hotel St George also earns extra brownie points for its friendly staff and there’s a coffee machine in the room (got a sweet tooth?
 You’ll love the chocolatte) with complimentary water and cookies thrown in for good measure.

-I just love looking out on a city’s streets in the middle of the night so I was thrilled when I was handed my keys to room 603 which had a bird’s eye view over Parnell Square.
 When you’re staying in a hotel so near to O’Connell Street, you might be worried about the noise but I found the hotel to be surprisingly quiet.
 However, you can always ask for a room at the back of the hotel to guarantee you’re well away from the city’s bustle and can enjoy a good night’s sleep.
+If you fancy having a bird’s eye view over Parnell Square, ask for room 603.

 Avoca House, 110 Hollybank Rd, Drumcondra, Dublin 9